News Article

 Outgoing Vice Chancellor Duncan Maskell condemned the protest action in an email to University staff and students the next day.

-The letter joins demands for the University of Melbourne to end academic and financial ties with Israeli universities, including the Hebrew University of Jerusalem, described as “deeply embedded in Israel’s military industrial complex.”
+Overland has since published an online open letter written by staff and signed by members of the University community supporting the rights of students to protest and expressing alarm toward police involvement.
+The letter joins calls for the University of Melbourne to end academic and financial ties with Israeli universities, including the Hebrew University of Jerusalem, which it describes as 'deeply embedded in Israel’s military industrial complex'.

 Farrago's magazine cover - Edition One 2025